 On January 16, 2009, the Company announced a recall of certain Austin and Keebler branded peanut butter sandwich crackers and certain Famous Amos and Keebler branded peanut butter cookies.
-The recall was expanded in February to include certain Bear Naked, Kashi and Special K products.
-The decision was made following an investigation by the United States Food and Drug Administration concerning a salmonella outbreak thought to be caused by tainted peanut-related products.
-The products subject to the recall contained peanut-based ingredients manufactured by the Peanut Corporation of America whose Blakely, Georgia plant was found to contain salmonella.
+The recall was expanded in February 2009 to include certain Bear Naked, Kashi and Special K products.
+The decision to recall the products was made following an investigation by the United States Food and Drug Administration concerning a salmonella outbreak thought to be caused by tainted peanut related products.
+The products subject to the recall contained peanut based ingredients manufactured by the Peanut Corporation of America whose Blakely, Georgia plant was found to contain salmonella.
+The following table presents a summary of related charges for the years ended January 2, 2010 and January 3, 2009: